aalarina/data-science-projects/Mountain-NER/README.md

 ## Overview

-This project implements a Named Entity Recognition (NER) system for detecting mountain names in English text.
+This repository contains a complete Named Entity Recognition (NER) pipeline for extracting mountain names from English text.

-The solution covers the complete machine learning pipeline, including:
-- automatic dataset creation;
-- BIO annotation generation;
-- fine-tuning a pretrained BERT model;
-- model evaluation;
-- inference and visualization of predictions.

-The final model was fine-tuned using the Hugging Face Transformers library on a custom dataset created specifically for this task.
+The project demonstrates the entire workflow, from automatic dataset generation and BIO annotation to fine-tuning a pretrained BERT model and performing inference on unseen text.
+The trained model is capable of recognizing mountain names and highlighting detected entities within the input text.

 ---